nacular/doodle-tutorials/docs/photos.md

 ### Capturing Initial Gesture State

-We record the state of our photo and the pointers provided by the `GestureRecognizer` on the `started` event.
+We record the state of our photo, and the pointers provided by the `GestureRecognizer` on the `started` event.
+Notice that `GestureRecognizer` provides locations in the photo's local coordinate.
+This makes sense for a general-purpose utility and matches the way Doodle reports pointer events.
+We use these values to modify the photo's bounds though, which is defined in its parent's coordinates.
+So we map the points into the parent before our calculations.

 ```kotlin
 override fun started(event: GestureEvent) {